2. MPSD HPC system#

 The MPSD HPC system consists of a heterogeneous set of compute nodes with different CPU features.
 This is reflected in the available software stack by providing both a generic set of modules that can be used on all nodes as well as specialised sets of modules for the different available (hardware) microarchitectures.
 The latter will only run on certain nodes.

 A versioning scheme is used for the MPSD software environment to improve reproducibility.
-Currently, all software is available in the 25a release (i.e. the first release in 2025).
+Currently, all software is available in the 25c release.
 Additional modules will be added to this environment as long as they do not break anything.
 Therefore, users should always specify the version of the modules they use (even if only a single version is available).
 A new release will be made if any addition/change would break backwards compatibility.

 The heterogeneous setup makes it necessary to first add an additional path where module files can be found.
 To activate the different sets of modules we can use mpsd-modules.
 The function takes two arguments: the release number (of the MPSD software environment, mandatory) and the feature set (optional, the generic set is used by default).
 Calling mpsd-modules list lists all available releases, mpsd-modules <release number> list lists all available feature sets.
 Calling mpsd-modules --help will show help and list available options.
 The microarchitecture of each node is stored in the environment variable $MPSD_MICROARCH (and can also be obtained via archspec cpu).

-To demonstrate the use of mpsd-modules we activate the generic module set of the software environment 25a.
+To demonstrate the use of mpsd-modules we activate the generic module set of the software environment 25c.
 These modules can be used on all HPC nodes.

 Now, we can list available modules.
-At the time of writing this produces (truncated):
+At the time of writing this produces:

 user@mpsd-hpc-login1:~$ module avail